solution-soft/time-machine-for-docker/README.md

 TMFLS will provide licensing for TM in the containers you'll create.
 To enable TMFLS, you will need to acquire a license key from SolutionSoft Systems, Inc.

-Please refer to the file `tm_linux_docker_readme.txt` on how to install TM and to license & configure TMFLS.
+Please refer to the file `tm_linux_docker_host_readme.txt` on how to install TM and to license & configure TMFLS.

 ## Creating containers with Time Machine pre-installed ##